 - Share of Residents Who Engage in General Labor (Supply Transportation for People): Full Weight (~4.17 Points)

 - Share of Income Donated: Double Weight (~11.11 Points)

 Note: “Income” refers to aggregate gross income.

-Note: “Donors” refers to the percentage of the population who claim to have donated time.
+Note: “Donors” refers to the share of the population who claim to have donated time.

-Note: “Donors” refers to the percentage of taxpayers who donated money to charity and the percentage of the population who claim to have donated money.
+Note: “Donors” refers to the share of taxpayers who donated money to charity and the percentage of the population who claim to have donated money.

 Note: “Public Charities” is based on the Internal Revenue Service’s definition of the term.
 Among others, these charities include “churches, hospitals, qualified medical research organizations affiliated with hospitals, schools, colleges and universities.”
 They do not include private foundations, most of which do not engage in “the direct operation of charitable programs.”
 However, religious organizations were included in the data for the following reasons: 1) the available data does not differentiate between secular charities and religious organizations, and 2) many donors and volunteers consider their contributions to such entities as “charitable giving.”

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Corporation for National & Community Service, Education Commission of the States (ECS), Fraser Institute, National Center for Charitable Statistics, Cogency Global, US Department of Housing and Urban Development, Internal Revenue Service, Feeding America and Gallup.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Corporation for National & Community Service, Education Commission of the States (ECS), Fraser Institute, Cogency Global, US Department of Housing and Urban Development, Internal Revenue Service, Feeding America, Charity Navigator, Windows USA, Google Ads and Gallup.

 - YouTube - National (for web embedding)